Alison White (bishop): Episcopal ministry

 In March 2015, it was announced that White was to become the next Bishop of Hull.
 On 3 July 2015, she was consecrated as a bishop by John Sentamu, Archbishop of York, during a service at York Minster.
 She was the second woman to become a bishop in the Church of England; Libby Lane was the first.
 She was welcomed as Bishop of Hull on 6 July during a service at Holy Trinity Church, Hull.

 In September 2021, it was announced that White would be retiring as Bishop of Hull effective 25 February 2022.

 Personal life

-In 1982, the then Alison Mary Dumbell married Frank White.
+In 1982, the then Alison Dumbell married Frank White.
 He was also a priest and then bishop in the Church of England and ended his ecclesiastical career as the Assistant Bishop of Newcastle.
-They are the first husband and wife to both be bishops.
+They are the first husband and wife both to be bishops.